 I’m pretty psyched for another easy meal option I can take to work for lunch.
 Not to mention, it’s another healthy one.
 And one that I didn’t need to turn the stove or oven on for.
 I always get bonus points for that.

 No, it’s not the prettiest sandwich, but my belly really doesn’t care about a little green tint.
 It just loves avocado!
+Also, sandwiches are excuses to eat chips on the side.
+Take advantage of this.

 Thank goodness for quick, healthy, and most importantly, satisfying foods that can work as both lunch and dinner.
 Now, if only there was such an easy option for getting enough sleep…